 The Division of Regulated Child Care is now requiring that all centers practice security drills at least quarterly.
 Friends School will notify parents on the days that these drills occur.
 Each class will have a plan to lock the door (even barricading it in some instances), turn out the lights, and hide from sight.
 Discuss these procedures with your children, as much as is possible considering their age before drills take place so that they may have an idea of what to do when the alarm comes.
 Please be supportive of and empowering for your children when discussing these drills.
-The fire alarm will sound during fire drills, and it is very, very loud.
-The security drills can be scary, too.
-Children need to know that we are here to keep them safe, that the sound will not hurt them, and that they CAN do these drills!
+Security drills can be scary.
+Children need to know that we are here to keep them safe and that they CAN do these drills!